SholaOduntan/SholaOduntan/README.md

 ### Welcome to my world👋🏾,

-I'm a fullstack developer at #100devs.
+I'm a software engineer at #100devs.
 Passionate about creating and leaving a tangible, positive mark in the world.

 When I'm not working/networking with talented developers, I'm documenting my existence and making my day dream a reality.📸❤️🌴✈️🚢 🥾🏋🏾‍♀️🍇🍝💃🏾